The Ultimate Guide Harmonized System Code

 Global Standard (First Six Digits)

-First six digits of any HS Code, as provided by the WCO, are the same across the globe.
+The first six digits of any HS Code, as provided by the WCO, are the same across the globe.
 These digits categorize goods into chapters, headings, and subheadings.
 International trade would be impossible if these digits failed to uniform.

 Local Extensions